-The question of whether or not a particular use of copyrighted content constitutes fair use depends on the specific situation, and it is outside the purview of this policy statement to advise on which uses are permissible and which are not.
-We have provided general advice at [the copyright website], and encourage all members of the University community to contact your campus counsel office or the Office of General Counsel when further advice may be needed.
+The question of whether or not a particular use of copyrighted content constitutes fair use is a particularly fact-specific inquiry, and it is outside the purview of this policy statement to advise on which uses are permissible and which are not.
+We have provided general advice in at [the copyright website], and encourage all members of the University community to contact your campus counsel office or the Office of General Counsel when further advice may be needed.